A-J-F-Mackintosh/two_taxon_asymmetry/README.md

 # two taxon asymmetry
 This repository contains Mathematica and python notebooks associated with Mackintosh and Setter (2024), as well as a python script to estimate A<sub>m</sub> from a VCF file.

-The Mathematica notebook shows how the generating function of genealogical branch lengths (Lohse et al. 2011) can be used to obtain (both marginal and conditional) expectations for the length of external branches, and therefore A<sub>m</sub>.
+The Mathematica notebook shows how the generating function of genealogical branch lengths ([Lohse et al. 2011](https://academic.oup.com/genetics/article/189/3/977/6063839)) can be used to obtain (both marginal and conditional) expectations for the length of external branches, and therefore A<sub>m</sub>.

-The python notebooks use coalescent simulations with msprime to estimate A<sub>m</sub> for arbitrary demographic histories, block sizes and recombination rates.
+The python notebooks use coalescent simulations with msprime ([Baumdicker et al. 2021](https://academic.oup.com/genetics/article/220/3/iyab229/6460344)) to estimate A<sub>m</sub> for arbitrary demographic histories, block sizes and recombination rates.
 Notebook 1 lays out the general approach, while notebooks 2-4 simulate specific demographic histories.

 The script `estimate_Am.py` can be used to estimate A<sub>m</sub> from a (filtered) VCF file.
 The VCF does not have to have a tabix index, but the script is much faster if there is one.